devleaks/followthegreens/docs/plugin.md

 ATC Ground operators will highlight the taxi path the pilot has to follow with center taxiway green lights.
 A red line across the taxiway indicates the aircraft has to hold and wait for the red light to clear.
 Very much like car traffic lights.

-Follow the greens is part of the serious _Advanced Surface Movement Guidance and Control System_ (A-SMGCS).

 Please have a look at the [following video](https://vimeo.com/101564135) and search for "airport Follow the greens" to get more information.
 There is nowaways a lot more information, manufacturers, and experimental project reports to learn from.